AnkitNigam1985/stratascratch.github.io/Data Analytics Case Studies/Spotify.md

 - How do the number of streams in the top 10, top 50, top 100, top 200 differ for the US region?
 Find the average number of streams in the top 10, 50, 100, 200.
 - How many different artists are there in the top 100 vs top 101-200?
 Compare the number of artists in the top 100 vs the top 101-200.

-A few open ended questions to guide your thinking:
+#### A few open ended questions to guide your recommendations:

 - Which artists should the marketing team invest in?
 Why?
 Support your answer with your analytical research.
+- What are your recommendations to maximize the number of streams?
+Would you focus on certain artists or a specific region or something else?